open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ## MetricReader

-`MetricReader` is an interface which provides the following capabilities:
+`MetricReader` is an SDK implementation object that provides the common configurable aspects of the OpenTelemetry Metrics SDK and determines the following capabilities:

-* Collecting metrics from the SDK.
+* Collecting metrics from the SDK on demand.
 * Handling the [ForceFlush](#forceflush) and [Shutdown](#shutdown) signals from
   the SDK.

+To construct a `MetricReader` when setting up an SDK, the caller SHOULD provide at least the following:

+* The `exporter` to use, which is a `MetricExporter` instance.
+* The default View `aggregation` (optional), a function of instrument kind.
+* The default View `temporality` (optional), a function of instrument kind.
+* The `default_enabled` option, which determines whether instruments that do not match a configured `View` use Default `aggregation` (i.e., enabled) or Drop `aggrgation` (i.e., disabled).

+The [MetricReader.Collect](#collect) method allows general-purpose `MetricExporter` instances to explicitly initiate collection, commonly used with pull-based metrics collection.
+A common sub-class of `MetricReader`, the periodic exporting `MetricReader` SHOULD be provided to be used typically with push-based metrics collection.

 The SDK MUST support multiple `MetricReader` instances to be registered on the same `MeterProvider`, and the [MetricReader.Collect](#collect) invocation on one